 Non-Hodgkin lymphoma is any of a number of cancers that originate in the body’s immune supportive lymph system.
 Different types of lymphoma spread and are treated in different ways; an accurate diagnosis is critical for proper provision of medical treatment.
 Risk of lymphoma is higher for celiac disease patients with persistent villous atrophy, underscoring the importance of adhering to a gluten-free diet to reduce not only present symptoms, but long-term health risks.

 Adenocarcinomas account for about 30-40% of cancers in the small intestine.
 Tumors originate in the cells that line the intestine and can grow and block the passage of material.
 Though occurrence of this cancer (like lymphoma) may be slightly higher in the celiac disease population, studies suggest that healing the intestine through adherence to a gluten-free diet may reduce risk back to the level seen in the general population.

 As the name suggests, esophageal carcinoma is cancer that occurs in the esophagus, the pipe through which food travels from the mouth to the stomach.
-In patients with untreated celiac disease, occurrence of esophageal carcinoma can by eight times that of the general population; strict following of a gluten-free diet can substantially decrease that risk.
+In patients with untreated celiac disease, occurrence of esophageal carcinoma can be eight times that of the general population; strict adherence to a gluten-free diet can substantially decrease that risk.

-Papillary thyroid carcinoma accounts for 80-90% of all thyroid cancers and is highly treatable.
-In about 50% of cases, cancer spreads to the lymph nodes, causing a higher recurrence rate but not a higher mortality rate.
-As with most cancers, patients with untreated celiac disease are at about a threefold higher risk of occurrence, though in this case dietary changes do not seem as effective, suggesting an alternate interaction between celiac and thyroid malignancy.
+Papillary thyroid cancer accounts for 80-90% of all thyroid cancers and is highly treatable.
+In about 50% of cases, cancer spreads to the lymph nodes, causing a higher recurrence rate, but not a higher mortality rate.
+As with most cancers, patients with untreated celiac disease are at about a threefold higher risk of occurrence, though in this case, dietary changes do not seem as effective, suggesting an alternate interaction between celiac disease and thyroid malignancy.